icing/mod_tls/README.md

 > apxs -q exec_prefix
 /usr
 ```
 will tell you the directory underneath everything else is placed.
-When you have built `crustls` you need to install it in this location with
+When you have built `rustls-ffi` you need to install it in this location with

 ```
-crustls> make install DESTDIR=/usr
+rustls-ffi> make install DESTDIR=/usr
 ```

 which copies the header file and library.
 Then get the `mod_tls` release, unpack it somewhere and run: